nicksessa/Paladin/README.md

 Roll | Result
 ---|---
 2 | Morgana.
 She uses trickery so that you forget.
-Make 3 saves vs level 4.
-For each fail, lose 1 rumor.
+Roll 2d6 three times.
+Each result of 5 or less results in the loss of 1 rumor.
 If there are more fails than rumors, lose the ones you have and roll on the Challenge Table (7) .
 If all rolls pass, leave this encounter safely.
 3 | Castle Perilous.
 Roll on the Castle Perilous Table (12).
 4 | Village of Plague and Death.
 You can bypass it or help.
-If you help, make two saves vs level 3.
-If both fail, your paladin dies of the plague.
+If you help, make roll 2d6 two times if both results are 4 or less, your paladin dies of the plague.
 If any pass, roll for a piety point.
 5 | Grail Castle.
 If you have no piety points, treat as encounter 7.
 Otherwise, you see the castle, shrouded in heavenly lights, and hear angelic music!
 The old and maimed Fisher King asks you two questions, each one needing a Piety Test to answer.
 If you pass both rolls, the holy grail appears in your hands!
 Roll on the Return to Camelot Table (11) If you have a broken Sword of the Fisher King, it is mended, even if you fail the Piety Tests.
 6 | Minions!
 Roll a d6, on a 1-4 roll on the Day Minions Table (6), on a 5-6 roll on the Night Minions Table (8).
 7 | A knight issues a challenge!
 Roll on the Challenge Table (7) or visit a shrine, in which case you roll on the Pilgrimage Table (5).